chainguard-dev/edu/content/chainguard/administration/custom-idps/custom-idps/index.md

 ## IAM and Security

 Once an identity provider has been created on the Chainguard platform, any user that can authenticate with that identity provider will be able to use it to access the Chainguard platform.
-It’s important to note that users can do so even if they have no IAM capabilities with the IAM Group at which the identity provider is defined.
-Identity providers give access to the Chainguard platform, but not the specific IAM Group where the identity provider is defined.
+It’s important to note that users can do so even if they have no IAM capabilities with the IAM organization at which the identity provider is defined.
+Identity providers give access to the Chainguard platform, but not the specific IAM organization where the identity provider is defined.

 The IAM capabilities `identity_providers.create`, `identity_providers.update`, `identity_providers.list` and `identity_providers.delete` control which users can read and manipulate identity providers.
 The built-in roles `viewer`, `editor` and `owner` have the following identity provider related capabilities.